Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

    - This rule does not apply in the Group Stage lobbies.
 2. Each player may ban up to two beatmaps from the mappool following the "comeback mechanic" system that is similar to the one that was in effect throughout the [osu!catch World Cup 2019](/wiki/Tournaments/CWC/2019).
 The system works as follows:
    - At the start of the match, each player has to ban **one beatmap** from the mappool.
-   - After a player has reached 3 points (in the Round of 16, the Quarterfinals, and the Semifinals) or 4 points (in the Finals), the opposing player is then given a chance to **ban another beatmap** from the mappool that hasn't either been picked or banned up until that point as a comeback mechanic.
+   - After a player reaches 3 points (in the Round of 16, the Quarterfinals, and the Semifinals) or 4 points (in the Finals), the opposing player is then given a chance to **ban another beatmap** from the mappool that hasn't either been picked or banned up until that point as a comeback mechanic.
    - All banned beatmaps are not allowed to be picked by any player in the remainder of the match.
    - This rule does not apply in the Group Stage lobbies.
 3. Each player is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.